Frug/AJAX-Chat/readme.md

 - Optional support to push updates over a Flash based socket connection (increased performance and responsiveness)
 - Survives connection timeouts
 - Easy integration into existing authentication systems
-- Sample phpBB3, MyBB, PunBB, SMF and vBulletin integrations available
+- Sample phpBB3, MyBB, PunBB, SMF and xenforo integrations included
-- Separation of layout and code
+- Separation of layout and code with well commented source code
-- Well commented Source Code
-- Developed with Security as integral part - built to prevent Code injections, SQL injections, Cross-site scripting (XSS), Session stealing and other attacks
+- Developed with security as integral part - built to prevent code injections, SQL injections, cross-site scripting (XSS), session stealing and other attacks
 - Tested successfully with Microsoft Internet Explorer, Mozilla Firefox, Opera and Safari - built to work with all modern browsers :)

 Help